m-smith15/m-smith15/README.md

 ## <div align="center">But seriously... </div>
  <p align="center">Hello and welcome!
 My name is Mack.
 This profile will serve as a diary of my journey into the coding world. <br/><br/>
  To start this journey, I enrolled and completed a coding bootcamp through Coding Dojo learning Python, Java, and MERN.
-The assignments I've completed in regards to the bootcamp are a little further in, but my "Projects" repo pinned below has some pretty neat stuff! <br><br>
+The assignments I've completed in regards to the bootcamp are a little further in, feel free to check them out. <br><br>
 Lots of coding bootcamps out there, if you'd like to know more about the one I attended you can check out more details on their <a href="https://www.codingdojo.com/online-coding-bootcamp-full-time">website</a>. <p>

 ## <div align="center"> A little about me... </div>